obniz/obniz/doc/ad.md

 #### Features
 ##### 12ch same time.
-all 12ch ad can be started.
-It will no affect to sampling rate.
+All 12ch ad can be used.
+It will not affect the sampling rate.
 ##### 30 samples/sec or slower
-Maximum sapling rate is depends on your network speed and also depends on obniz firmware version.(with ver1.0.0 max 30samples/sec)
+Maximum sampling rate depends on your network speed and on obniz firmware version.(with ver1.0.0, max is 30samples/sec)
 ##### 10bit - VDD calibrated
-ad also monitor vdd of obniz itself(normally 5v).
+ad also monitors vdd of obniz itself(normally 5v).
 Each ad result will be calibrated.
 And ad accuracy is 10bit.
 ##### ad can be started even io is used for io-output/uart/spi etc
 ad converter is independent.
-It will work while IO is used for another function.
+It also works while IO is used for another function.

 ![](./images/ad_0.png)